nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/design.md

 The Design & Build section details items that will be useful when designing and building a ITK3 messaging solution.

-The subsections provide information on things such as:
+The subsections provide information, for example:

 - How the resources are linked
 - How attachments are used